GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 ```

+### 6. Install and configure redis

-### 8. Install and configure redis-server on one or more servers
+Now you need to install and configure redis-server on one or more servers.

 - Redis-server is an memory caching solution created by redis-labs.
 It's ideal for clustering solutions but needs additional encryption.
 - Mind you, this can not be configured on your NGINX server or you'll get routing issues when attempting to cache.

 - The standard redis-server's configuration file binds to `127.0.0.1`.
 We need to comment out this entry so that it listens to external requests.

 ```
 vi /etc/redis/redis.conf